International judges

 Strike towards the downed opponent with hand

-If one of the opponents holds the other with 2 hands, then
+If one of the opponents holds the other with 2 hands, then it’s forbidden to attack

 (only wrestling is allowed)